johandahlberg/PiperWorkshop/tutorial.md

 Queue/Piper workshop [insert date]
 ==================================

-This document contains a small tutorial for the Piper workshop on [insert date].
+This document contains a small tutorial for the Queue/Piper workshop on [insert date].
 The idea is to have a small workshop about Queue/Piper, going through the basics of how Queue/Piper works and getting some hands on experience in writing qscripts.

 Prerequisites
 ------------------